nikolaswise/nikolas.ws/content/texts/factorial-race/index.md

 slug: factorial-race
 ---

-For the past while now, I've been tinkering on [a side project](https://www.dicegraph.com/) that builds and graphs arbitrary probabilllity distributions created by dice rolling outcomes.
+For the past while now, I've been tinkering on [a side project](https://www.dicegraph.com/) that builds and graphs arbitrary probability distributions created by dice rolling outcomes.
 It's extremely niche and dorky, but it's a been a really fun way to explore both product design development and new concepts in math and programming that have otherwise never presented themselves during my career.

 This is an article about the second bit.

-One of the interesting things that I discovered early on was that when adding the ability to _multiply adn reduce_ dice rather than just _multiply or reduce_ dice (ie; roll 1d6, roll the resulting number of dice, on a 4 or higher roll again, sum the total results.
-Complicated!) the ditribitutions are [not normal](https://en.wikipedia.org/wiki/Normal_distribution), which means in order to actually graph the distribution we need to calculate every possible outcome.
+One of the interesting things that I discovered early on was that when adding the ability to _multiply and reduce_ dice rather than just _multiply or reduce_ dice (ie; roll 1d6, roll the resulting number of dice, on a 4 or higher roll again, sum the total results.
+Complicated!) the distributions are [not normal](https://en.wikipedia.org/wiki/Normal_distribution), which means in order to actually graph the distribution we need to calculate every possible outcome.
 Not a big deal, since computers are good at this sort of stuff!

 However, I quickly discovered an upper bound: the calculation requires working with [factorials](https://en.wikipedia.org/wiki/Factorial).
 When the factorials get big, JavaScript gives up and returns `Infinity`.
-This is because there is [a maximim limit](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) to the size of a double-precision floating-point number that JS uses for the `Number` type.
+This is because there is [a maximum limit](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) to the size of a double-precision floating-point number that JS uses for the `Number` type.
 Wow, this got both mathy and programmery really quickly.

-This gace us an upper bound of `170!`, since the rest of the distribution calculations don't like it when you pass them `Infinity`.
+This gave us an upper bound of `170!`, since the rest of the distribution calculations don't like it when you pass them `Infinity`.

 ```js
 const factorial = (x) => x > 1 ? x * factorial(x - 1) : 1